Dr Markus Krebber reports on current developments, our achievements at RWE and what our goals we have set ourselves.

 The energy transition is paving the way to a climate-friendly, reliable and affordable energy supply.
 RWE is making an important contribution to this cause.
 In the coming years, RWE plans to invest billions in wind energy, photovoltaics, battery storage, hydrogen-capable gas power stations and electrolysis facilities.

 Concurrently, RWE intends to phase out coal-fired power production in a socially acceptable manner by 2030.
 The lion’s share of the capital expenditure is earmarked for sustainable measures.
-RWE has committed to bringing 95 % of its capital expenditure in line with the Taxonomy Regulation (EU) 2020 / 852 and to making a major contribution to achieving the climate goals by 2030.
+RWE has committed to bringing at least 95% of its capital expenditure in line with the Taxonomy Regulation (EU) 2020 / 852 and to making a major contribution to achieving the climate goals by 2030.